 Most of us have family or friends that have special food intolerances so baking can be tricky.
 The recipes in this cookbook allow you to bake for everyone in your circle, no matter what their allergies or intolerances are.
 Each recipe is coded to reflect if they are wheat-free (WF), gluten-free (GF), dairy-free (DF), and vegan (VG).
 A quick glimpse at the recipe and you’ll know if it’s right for the occasion or the guests your serving.
 Chapters include Baking Basics, Light & Zesty, Vibrant & Fruity, Warm & Nutty, Dark & Spicy, and Basic Recipes.

 Some recipes included are Rhubarb Strawberry & Parsnip Roulade, Pecan-studded Sweet Potato Brownies, Spiced Blood Orange & Clementine Cake, and many more.
 I found the recipes to be so creative and yet down to earth.
 All ingredients can be picked up at your local grocery store.
 The included photos are gorgeous; they make you want to get into the kitchen and start baking.

 The Cocktail Garden

-Social gatherings with friends, family and acquaintances are about chilling out and sharing a cocktail or two.
+Social gatherings with friends, family, and acquaintances are about chilling out and sharing a cocktail or two.
 Cocktails are gettings so creative and innovative with the variety of ingredients used.
 Many bars have a signature drink or two concocted so they stand out.
 The Cocktail Garden has gone even a step further with using the fragrant essence of flower blossoms and fruit.
-The recipes featured in this book feature common and unheard of fruits, vegetables, flower and herbs.
-Pineapple sage, lemon myrtle and red-veined sorrel are among them.
+The recipes featured in this book feature common and unheard of fruits, vegetables, flowers, and herbs.
+Pineapple sage, lemon myrtle, and red-veined sorrel are among them.